zelbanna/rims/README.md

 RIMS is an API first based system to manage infrastructure: racks, pdus, consoles, devices, services etc.

 The system uses a concept of nodes and servers (i.e. services on nodes).
-- A node is any REST base interface to a system (e.g. openstack etc), all nodes have an ID and a URL
+- A node is any REST base interface to a system, all nodes have an ID and a URL
 - There is a 'master' node that keeps a centralized database and settings for all other (system) nodes.
 - There are system nodes which are registered with the master during install and fetch settings from the master
-- a Service can be DNS server, DHCP server, NOTIFY server, and so on.
-They run on nodes (using the node REST interface for communication) or are proxied by system nodes to another, non-system, node. e.g. AWX, Slack.
+- a Service can be DNS server, DHCP server and so on.
+They run on nodes (using the node REST interface for communication) or are proxied by system nodes to another, non-system, node. e.g. AWX.
 The latter method serves as means to harmonize functions vs service's native REST APIs.
--- PowerDNS runs on linux node which is a system node -- AWX can run on linux node (system node) OR can run externally via a proxy -- SLACK runs in the cloud and needs a proxy (or default to master) to reach it's interface
+-- PowerDNS runs on linux node which is a system node -- AWX can run on linux node (system node) OR can run externally via a proxy

-The structure is as follows: Everything centers around the 'engine', it uses a config to bootstart itself.
+Everything centers around the 'engine', it uses a config to bootstart itself.
 In addition there is a thread safe context object passed around to REST based functions.
 The context also provides a thread safe Database object which offers database op serialization
 - The engine is a multithreaded web server serving infrastructure files, REST API and site files (and any other file using settings)
 - There are worker threads waiting for tasks (or periodic functionality like status checks on devices)
 - The engine routes REST calls between nodes using XHR (X-Route) or optional HTML GET attributes, which also serves some extra functionality (node = <node>, debug = true, log = true)